-SPECIALIZATIONS: Every TD must enter into the server his/her area of specialization, with the options being "server-based", "postal", or "both".
+SPECIALIZATIONS: Every TD must record on the server the TD's area of specialization, with the options being "server-based", "postal", or "both".
 This designation is required prior to the TD being allowed to direct any new event.
-After entering this designation of a specialization, the TD will not be allowed by the server to direct any event not of the type included in his/her declared specialization(s) (unless the TD has a mentor of the same specialization).
+After entering this designation of a specialization, the TD will not be allowed by the server to direct any event not of the type included in the TD's declared specialization(s) (unless the TD has a mentor of the same specialization).
 Likewise, no Level 1 or Level 2 TD will be allowed to have a mentor who does not have at least that same type of specialization.
 For example, a Level 1 TD who wishes to direct postal-based events must have a mentor who also specializes either in postal-based events or events of both types.
 All Levels can be achieved by specializing solely in postal-based directing or solely in server-based directing, if so desired.